justinvh/raptr/README.md

 # Raptr - A Dinosaur Platformer

-You're a dinosaur without feathers struggling to understand your place in the world.
-The humans see you as a threat and a form of entertainment.
-Maybe it's time you escape.
+You're a dinosaur.
+The humans say you are a featherless cousin of the Deinonychus genus, but what do they know.
+Your buddies just call you Raptr.
+Times are tough.
+You suspect that the humans only see you as a form of entertainment, yet your friends all seem to be comfortable with their place in the world.
+Maybe it's time that you escape and start fresh.
+That'll help, right?
 Maybe it's time you find a way out of this all.

 This project is maintained at [GitHub](https://github.com/justinvh/raptr).
 Additional developer insight and blog can be found at